pcingola/SnpEff/src/docs/snpeff/troubleshooting.md

 1       processed_transcript    exon    1653905 1654270 .       -       .        gene_id "ENSG00000008128"; transcript_id "ENST00000487462"; exon_number "2"; gene_name "CDK11A"; gene_biotype "protein_coding"; transcript_name "CDK11A-013";
 ```

 This means that you'll get different results for this transcript using sub-version 63 or 64.
-I assume that latest versions are improved, so I always encourage to upgrade.
+Latest versions are generally improved, so always try to use the latest available database.

-Sometimes it might even be the case that latest released database and the one shown on the web interface may be out of sync.
+Sometimes it might even be the case that the latest released database and the one shown on the web interface may be out of sync.

-### SnpEff reports a SYNONYMOUS and a NON_SYNONYMOUS effect on the same gene
+### SnpEff reports a synonymous and a missense effect on the same gene

 This is not a bug.
 It is not uncommon for a gene to have more than one transcript (e.g. in human most genes have multiple transcripts).